-Breakdown of the final undergraduate and postgraduate assessment; Credits
+Breakdown of the bachelor's and master's examinations; Credits

-- (1) The final undergraduate and postgraduate assessments include, on the one hand, all examinations and certificates completed in course-based modules, and, on the other hand, a final examination phase consisting of the thesis and the colloquium (refer to the study and examination plans for specifics).
-The final undergraduate assessment also includes the successful completion of an internship or study abroad semester. - (2) As defined in each study and examination plan, examinations and certificates in course-based modules conclude either the module as a whole or an individual course therein.
-The Examination Board is responsible for deciding on examination times and phases.
-For specific details, refer to the examination regulations for the degree programmes. - (3) The progression and examinations of degree programmes must be planned such that it is possible to complete the final undergraduate or postgraduate assessment in the standard duration of study. - (4) Examination procedures must account for the rights granted to students under the German Maternity Protection Act (Mutterschutzgesetz) and the German Parental Benefits and Leave Act (Gesetz zum Elterngeld und zur Elternzeit), as well as the right to a leave of absence to provide care for immediate family as defined under Section 48 (5) sentence 5 HG NRW.
-Generally, students must submit a written request to their Examination Board to assert their legal entitlement to an adjustment of examination procedures.
+(1) The bachelor's and master's examinations consist of all regular (studienbegleitend) examinations and certificates as well as a final examination phase consisting of the thesis and the colloquium (for details, refer to the study and examination plans in the examination regulations).
+The bachelor's examination also includes the successful completion of an internship semester or study abroad semester.

+(2) As defined in the study and examination plans, regular examinations and certificates conclude either a module as a whole or an individual course therein.
+The Examination Board is responsible for decisions on examination times and phases.
+For details, refer to the examination regulations.

+(3) The progression of study and examination procedures of a degree programme must be planned such that it is possible to complete the bachelor's or master's examination in the standard duration of study.

+(4) Examination procedures must take into account the rights afforded to students under the Maternity Protection Act (Mutterschutzgesetz) and the Parental Benefits and Leave Act (Gesetz zum Elterngeld und zur Elternzeit) of Germany, as well as the right to a leave of absence to provide care for immediate family as defined under Section 48 (5) sentence 5 HG NRW.
+Generally, students must submit a request to their Examination Board to exercise their legal rights to alter the timing of examination procedures.

 If students with a disability within the meaning of Section 3 of the Equal Rights for Disabled Persons Act (Behindertengleichstellungsgesetz) can demonstrate via medical certificate or other credible means that they are physically unable to complete an examination in part or in whole in its current form, then the chairperson of the Examination Board may permit them to complete an equivalent examination in a more suitable form.
-The chairperson is responsible for ensuring that these special examination arrangements eliminate any disadvantage for the student with a disability to the fullest extent possible; if the student still believes they are at a disadvantage, the chairperson may request further evidence for this from the student.
+The chairperson is responsible for ensuring that these special examination arrangements eliminate any disadvantage for the student with a disability to the fullest extent possible; if the student still believes they are at a disadvantage despite the special arrangements, the chairperson may request further evidence for the student's condition.
 Special examination arrangements can include, in particular:

-- Extending the duration of / time allotted for an examination - Permitting individual rest breaks during a timed examination - Splitting an examination into smaller parts
+- extending the duration / time allotted for an examination; - permitting individual rest breaks during a timed examination; - splitting an examination into smaller chunks;

-- Alternate forms of testing (an oral examination instead of a written examination, or vice versa) - Permitting or providing testing aids, personal assistance, adapted exam sheets or separate testing areas - (5) The final undergraduate or postgraduate assessment is based on a system of credit points.
+- alternate forms of testing (an oral examination instead of a written examination, or vice versa); - permitting or providing testing aids, personal assistance, adapted exam sheets or separate testing areas.

+(5) The bachelor's and master's examinations are based on a system of credit points.
 All modules and courses are assigned a credit point value in accordance with the European Credit Transfer and Accumulation System (ECTS).
-The number of credits depends on the amount of work, in hours, that is generally required to complete an individual course and the module as a whole.
-According to the ECTS standard, one credit point is equivalent to 25-30 hours of work.
-An entire academic year is assumed to have a workload equivalent to 60 credits.
+The number of credits depends on the amount of work, in hours, that is generally required to complete the individual course and the module as a whole.
+According to the ECTS standard, one credit point corresponds to 25-30 hours of work.
+An entire academic year is assumed to have a workload of 60 credit points.
 Credits are awarded to students after they have successfully completed all examination or certificate requirements for a module.
-These credits are recorded in the student's credit account, which is maintained on their behalf by their Examination Board. - (6) All courses, examinations and certificates in modules, as well as the final assessment, are conducted in the language of instruction of the degree programme.
-Exceptions in the examination regulations for the degree programmes as well as in Section 27 remain unaffected.
+These credits are recorded in the student's individual credit account, which is maintained on their behalf by their Examination Board.

+(6) All module courses, regular examinations and certificates, as well as the final examination phase are conducted in the language of instruction of the degree programme.
+Exceptions in the examination regulations and in Section 27 remain unaffected.

-Examination Board
+Section 7 Examination Board